taustation-fan/userscripts/README.md

 listing into a single row and update the quantity column accordingly.

-This way, your storage report will take only 2 rows to let you know that you have 145 Nanowires and 17 Paris Sabres at Yard of Gadani rather than taking 25 rows to tell you.
+This way, your storage report will take only 2 rows to let you know that you have 145 Nanowires and 17 Paris Sabres at Yards of Gadani rather than taking 25 rows to tell you.